Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Non-orientable surfaces

 \begin{proof}[Proof of Theorem \ref{thm:mainno}.(i)] The highest weight $(0,\ldots,0)$ is associated to the trivial representation, which is real by Proposition \ref{prop:fbi} and has dimension $1$ and Casimir number $0$.
 We can then rewrite

 and the remaining sum can be bounded as follows:

-If $g\geq 4$, then the right-hand side has been proved to converge to $0$ as $N\to\infty$ in section $2.1$, hence the result follows.
+If $g\geq 4$, then the right-hand side has been proved to converge to $0$ as $N\to\infty$ in the proof of Theorem \ref{thm:main}, hence the result follows.

 Now, if $g=3$, we need to refine the analysis in order to get the convergence.
-From Corollary \ref{cor:fh}, it appears that $\lambda\in\SU(N)$ contributes to the partition function if and only if it is symmetric.
+From Theorem \ref{cor:fh}, it appears that $\lambda\in\SU(N)$ contributes to the partition function iff it is symmetric.
 The case $N=2M+1$ is easier to prove, so we start with it.
 As $\iota_\lambda=0$ if $\lambda$ is associated with a complex representation, we have

 which means that